Ahmedouu/DeployAptos/README.md

 # DeployAptos
-How to deploy aptos mpve contract
+How to deploy aptos move contract

 # First Steps